 As I drew roughly level with the causeway, the A838 came to an end.
 Which is not to say that the road came to an end, far from it, but another road — the A836 — joined it from the side.
 However, thanks to the complications of British road designations, the latter A-number failed to stop and kept going, giving the road upon which I was walking upon a sudden change of identity.

-Now the A836, it led me past Tongue’s war memorial — an attractive Celtic cross — and then became lined with trees.
+Now the A836, it led me past Tongue’s war memorial — an attractive Celtic cross — and then became lined with the trees of Tongue Wood.
 Somewhere below me on the waterline, at this point, was Tongue House.

-On the far side of the trees was the tiny hamlet of Rhitongue, which the A-road basically bypassed.
+Also screened by some of the trees was the tiny hamlet of Rhitongue (Ruigh Thunga, ‘Tongue slope’), which the A-road basically bypassed.
 Like Tongue, this settlement had been clearly indicated on William Roy’s 1747-52 map of Scotland (he labelled it ‘Ritongue’).

 Ahead, I could see the mouth of the kyle with its jutting sandbars and, beyond that, the Rabbit Islands in Tongue Bay.